hmbadiwe/alienvault_ip_scanner/README.md

 #Ip Address Range Application

+##Original Objective
+Write a port scanner in Java.
+Given a range of IPs, it is to scan the hosts and give us as much information about said hosts as possible.
+Please write the code as if this is what you would check in at work.

+You can make any reasonable interpretations of this you need to in order to complete the project, listing them in your notes.

+##Instructions for running application
 This project uses maven (>= 3.0) and Java (>= 1.6)

 It provides a UI for interacting with the app.